flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 When running the game now, you should see our vampire robot running endless in the screen.

-For the next step, lets implement our on/off button and render it on the screen:
+For the next step, let's implement our on/off button and render it on the screen.

 First thing we need to do, is to add a couple of variables need for out button: